atilapms/PythonProjects/README.md

-# PYTHON PROJECTS
+<h1>PYTHON PROJECTS
-- Some projects using Python and its infinity of libraries (mostly about data sciente).
+<h3>Some projects using Python and its infinity of libraries (mostly about data sciente).

 As a beginner student of Python, I'm trying to create a few short and simple projects to pratice and get better.